seqscope/NovaScope/docs/getting_started/output.md

 ### 1.1 seq1st

-The `seq1st` directory contains a subdirectory (`fastqs`) for organizing the 1st sequencing FASTQ files, along with three others for managing the spatial barcode maps: one for individual tiles (`sbcds`), and two related to chip sections (`sbcds.part` and `nbcds`).
+The seq1st directory is structured for organizing 1st sequencing FASTQ files and spatial barcode maps.
+It includes:

-For a chip section, the `sbcds.part` hosts the spatial barcode maps organized on a per-tile basis, while the `nbcds` contains a spatial barcode map organzied on a per-chip basis, which is applied in subsequent processing phases.
+* `fastq`: A fastqs subdirectory for the 1st sequencing FASTQ files (`fastq`).
+* Three subdirectories for spatial barcode maps:
+    * sbcds for maps of individual tiles from the 1st sequencing,
+    * sbcds.part for maps related to section chips, organized per tile,
+    * nbcds for a map organized on a per-chip basis, used in later processing.

 ```
 └── seq1st